MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 # Data collection transformations in Azure Monitor
 With transformations in Azure Monitor, you can filter or modify incoming data before it's sent to a Log Analytics workspace.
 This article provides a basic description of transformations and how they're implemented.
 It provides links to other content for creating a transformation.

 Transformations are performed in Azure Monitor in the data ingestion pipeline after the data source delivers the data and before it's sent to the destination.
-The data source might perform its own filtering before sending data but then rely on the transformation for further manipulation before it's sent to the destination.
+The data source might perform its own filtering before sending data but then rely on the transformation for further manipulation.

 Transformations are defined in a [data collection rule (DCR)](data-collection-rule-overview.md) and use a [Kusto Query Language (KQL) statement](data-collection-transformations-structure.md) that's applied individually to each entry in the incoming data.
 It must understand the format of the incoming data and create output in the structure expected by the destination.

 The following diagram illustrates the transformation process for incoming data and shows a sample query that might be used.
-See [Structure of transformation in Azure Monitor](./data-collection-transformations-structure.md) for details on building transformation queries.

 :::image type="content" source="media/data-collection-transformations/transformation-overview.png" lightbox="media/data-collection-transformations/transformation-overview.png" alt-text="Diagram that shows ingestion-time transformation for incoming data." border="false":::